CollaboraOnline/CollaboraOnline.github.io/content/post/easyhacks.md

 similar with the admin websocket.
 Code for admin websocket is in loleaflet/src/admin/

-In debug mode it would be nice to have incoming and outgoing postMessage contents written into browser console.
+In debug mode, it would be nice to have incoming and outgoing postMessage contents written into browser console.